What to Do After an Atlanta Truck Accident

 It may be difficult in these situations to keep your head on straight.
 Nevertheless, there are things that must be done at the scene of an accident to protect not just your body, but also your future.
 When you find yourself embroiled in a crash, here are the common sense things that must be done if you are un-injured and mobile.

 - Stop at the accident scene- You should never leave the scene of an accident without stopping.
-Even if you feel that you were not at fault, you could still be charged with hit-and-run and/or leaving the scene of an accident if you fail to stop at the scene.
+Even if you feel that you were not at fault, it is possible that you could be cited for hit-and-run and/or leaving the scene of an accident if you fail to stop at the scene.

-- Contact law enforcement– Police can come to the scene and draft an accident or incident report which is necessary for insurance purposes and may be invaluable if the truck driver tries to blame the accident on you or attempts to claim that he/she is not at fault for the accident.
+- Contact police or law enforcement– Officers can come to the scene and draft an accident or incident report which is necessary for insurance purposes and may be useful if the trucker tries to blame the accident on another cause or on you or otherwise tries to claim that he/she is not the person at fault for causing the crash.

 - Get the names, addresses and identifying information of those at the accident scene– This includes not just the name and employer information of the truck driver who hit you, but also the names of any eyewitnesses who saw the accident.
 It can become very difficult to track down witnesses after an accident if no one got their contact information on the scene.